 SECTION REVIEW QUESTIONS YES NO N/A Buildings and Facility Grounds: Are facility grounds randomly and frequently patrolled?
 V Are daily security sweeps conducted?
-V Are smoke/fire/carbon monoxide detectors provided and working?
+Are smoke/fire/carbon monoxide detectors provided and working?
 V Are distribution and number of keys known and controlled?
 V Are all keys labeled as "DO NOT DUPLICATE"?
-V Are all unoccupied areas locked and secured? Ø Lighting: Is entire perimeter of facility properly illuminated?
-I Is lighting mounted at approximately second story level?
-V Are lights provided over all entrance doors?
-V Is lighting provided in staff parking areas? Ø Entrance Doors and Windows: Are all doors: ➤ Built of commercial grade with metal framing?
-V ➤ Outside hinges hidden and protected from vandalism?
-V ➤ Provided with a commercial grade, one-sided lock?
-V ➤ Provided with push "panic" bar releases?
-V In case of breakage or opening are all windows and doors connected to a central station alarm?
-V Electronic Surveillance: Is the entire perimeter of facility protected by a CCTV system?
-V Is this system monitored by management and/or a security company?
-V Is this system always on or activated by motion sensors? Ø Non-Employee Access: Is access restricted to persons without proper credentials and clearance? , , Are supply deliverers required to show proper I.D. and sign-in a log book?
-1 Are all non-employees accompanied and/or observable at all times? ☑
+V Are all unoccupied areas locked and secured?
+V Lighting: • Is lighting mounted at approximately second story level? • Are lights provided over all entrance doors?
+Is lighting mounted at approximately second story level?
+Are lights provided over all entrance doors? \checkmark Is lighting provided in staff parking areas?
+Entrance Doors and Windows: Are all doors: Built of commercial grade with metal framing?
+V Outside hinges hidden and protected from vandalism? \checkmark Provided with a commercial grade, one-sided lock? \checkmark Provided with push "panic" bar releases? \checkmark In case of breakage or opening are all windows and doors connected to a central station alarm? Ø Electronic Surveillance: Is the entire perimeter of facility protected by a CCTV system?
+Is this system monitored by management and/or a security company?
+V Is this system always on or activated by motion sensors? Ø Non-Employee Access: Is access restricted to persons without proper credentials and clearance?
+Are supply deliverers required to show proper I.D. and sign-in a log book?
+V Are all non-employees accompanied and/or observable at all times?
+V